 But Hanna Rhoden lives on in a way: through the daughter she had with Jake Wagner.
 The couple had reportedly broken up months before the murders.
 A member of the victim family told WLWT in a 2018 report that defendant Jake tried to get his ex to grant parental rights.
 Wagner sought custody after the deaths.

-Angela Wagner’s mother Rita Newcomb and George IV’s mother Fredericka Wagner were also charged with allegedly trying to cover up the murders.
+Angela Wagner’s mother Rita Newcomb and George III’s mother Fredericka Wagner were also charged with allegedly trying to cover up the murders.
 Newcomb pleaded guilty to a misdemeanor count of obstruction last December, saying she could not lie anymore.
 In June 2019, prosecutors dropped charges against Fredericka Wagner, who insisted on her innocence.

 [Mugshot of Jake Wagner via Ohio Attorney General’s Office]